 The most common treatment for substance abuse is a combination of behavioral therapies and medication approaches.
 Depending on the type of substances in your system and your level of addiction your first step of treatment is detox.
 During the detoxification process, substances are eliminated from your body.
 Medication is often used during detox to help manage the unpleasantness of withdrawal symptoms.

-Once complete detox is completed and you are stabilized you will continue to work on your recovery in our addiction treatment facility.
+Once detox is completed and you are stabilized, you will continue to work on your recovery in our addiction treatment facility.
 The primary focus of our treatment facility is based on the 12-step model for addiction.
 You will work with your treatment team to set goals for your continued treatment.

-In addition to managing withdrawal symptoms, medication may be used the longer term to manage symptoms of other co-occurring disorders, restore normal brain function, and aid in relapse prevention from substance abuse.
-In most cases, medication is used the short term until an individual learns better coping strategies.
+In addition to managing withdrawal symptoms, medication may be used over the longer term to manage symptoms of other co-occurring disorders, restore normal brain function, and aid in relapse prevention from substance abuse.
+In most cases, medication is used in the short term until an individual learns better coping strategies.
 Medication use and management will be based upon recommendations from your treatment team.

 Additional treatment options offered at Riverwoods include individual, group, and experiential therapies.